8 Hours

 Monte Smith Hill (Ancient Acropolis of Rhodes):

-Monte Smith Hill is the site of the ancient Acropolis of Rhodes.
-Unlike fortified acropolises such as Athens, this was an open sanctuary dedicated to education, athletics, and worship.
+Monte Smith Hill is the site of the ancient Acropolis of Rhodes, dating from the Classical and Hellenistic periods.
+Unlike fortified acropolises, this was an open religious and cultural center, dedicated to education, athletics, and worship rather than defense.

 Temple of Apollo: